Commentary from the Libertarian Opinionizer

 A libertarian who accepts the non-aggression principle can be morally pro-life or morally pro-choice but cannot forcibly impose that morality on another.
 But a whole person must be both rational and compassionate.

 Libertarians are just as split on the issue of abortion as everyone else.
 That shouldn’t surprise anyone since libertarians are individuals, not a bunch of groupthink conformists.
-But most of their arguments, pro and con, fall flat because they seldom make the argument they should: Defining their terms correctly and then applying the Non-Aggression Principle rationally and compassionately.
+But most of their arguments, pro and con, fall flat because they seldom make the argument they should: defining their terms correctly and then applying the Non-Aggression Principle rationally and compassionately.

 The real issue isn’t about the rights of the mother versus the rights of the unborn because rights, properly understood, based on nature and reality, never conflict.
-The real issue is about self-ownership.
+The real issue is self-ownership.
 Either one owns oneself or one doesn’t.
 There is no in-between.

 As all other decent people, libertarians should absolutely acknowledge and empathize with the emotional and psychological realities of pregnancy, and they should absolutely be aware of other people’s religious and philosophical positions concerning abortion.